wwinters12/Proj2_GroceryStore/README.md

 ## Sprint 1

-Sprint Goal: Customer being able to fill a cart, and request a bill
+Sprint Goal: Customer being able to fill a cart and print their bill with subtotal.

 Scrum Master: Muhtasim